 Business and community members

-Chief Executive Officer of Community Living & Respite Services.
-Leah led CLRS’s transition to the National Disability Insurance Scheme, supporting individuals and the broader community to achieve great outcomes.
-Leah brings 11 years of experience in human services leadership and the Arts to the Partnership.
-She holds a Bachelor of Applied Social Studies (Hons).
+Leah has been the Chief Executive Officer of Community Living and Respite Services since January 2020.
+Leah led CLRS’s transition to the National Disability Insurance Scheme and has transformed the organisation in response to the new business model required in the NDIS operating environment.
+Leah brings 16 years of experience in human services leadership and community services to the Partnership.
+She holds a Bachelor of Applied Social Studies (Hons), is a GAICD and is currently studying a Masters in Leadership.

 Regional Development Australia representative